act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-headings.md

 #### Passed example 4

-Heading marked up with h-element that is a single character that describes the topic or purpose of the following section of content.
+Heading marked up with `h` element that is a single character that describes the topic or purpose of the following section of content.

 ```html
 <h1 class="target">A</h1>